AmigaPorts/ACE/docs/programming/tilebuffer.md

 }
 ```

-Then in your `gameGsCreate` method :
+Then, in your `gameGsCreate` function:

 ```c
   // To move scrolling